Monthly Archives: December 2025

 Stuart Fancy v Ken Inwood

 We don’t have many games of our long-time top Kingston board Ken Inwood.
-This is a notable game where Ken succumbed to the the dynamic Four Pawns Attack of Alekhine’s Defence.
+This is a notable game where Ken succumbed to the dynamic Four Pawns Attack of Alekhine’s Defence.
 The game was originally published in Chess magazine in January 1975.
-It is sourced from John Saunders’ historic database resource for chess in England.
-The winner Stuart Fancy later moved to Papua New Guinea where he became a member of their Olympiad team.
+It is sourced from John Saunders’ historic database resource for chess in Britain.
+The winner Stuart Fancy later moved to Papua New Guinea, where he became a member of their Olympiad team.

 Staines B edge out Kingston C on big fundraiser evening